top of page

 Frequently Asked Questions

-Who has invested in Skycity Entertainment Group Ltd (ASX:SKC)?
+Who is investing in Skycity Entertainment Group Ltd (ASX:SKC)?

 Fund managers including Collins St Asset Management have invested in Skycity Entertainment Group Ltd (ASX:SKC).

-Why have investment managers invested in Skycity Entertainment Group Ltd (ASX:SKC)?
+Why do fund managers invest in Skycity Entertainment Group Ltd?

 What happened to Skycity Entertainment Group Ltd (ASX:SKC)?